robinagandhi/swa/pages/project.md

   * 5 assurance claims that would require evidence from software security engineering activities
   * Build 5 assurance cases; one for each of the claims
 1. **Requirements for Software Security Engineering**: 2-3 page report that describes the following:
-  * Identify security requirements based on assurance claims
+  * List of final assurance claims
-  * Document security requirements for the project captured using mis-use case diagrams
-  * Include links to Lucidchart diagrams with brief descriptions in the document
+  * Describe the security requirements for the project captured using mis-use case diagrams.
+Include links to Lucidchart mis-use cases.
+  * Review OSS project documentation for alignment of security requirements with advertised features.
+Summarize your observations
-  * Review project documentation for security related configuration and installation
+  * Review OSS project documentation for security related configuration and installation issues.
+Summarize your observations.
 1. **Designing for Software Security Engineering**: 2-3 page report that describes the following:
-  * Develop threat models for critical data-flows through the software captured in mis-use cases
+  * Develop threat models for critical data-flows through the software.
+Functions identified in mis-use cases will provide starting points for examination.
+Include threat model diagrams.
-  * Include diagrams
-  * Discuss alignment of threat models with actual software design
+  * Review OSS project actual software design for security related issues.
+Summarize your observations.
 1. **Code analysis for Software Security Engineering**: 2-3 page report that describes the following:
   * Code review strategy
+  * Manual code review of critical security functions identified in mis-use cases and threat models.
-  * Automated code scanning results summary.
+  * Automated code scanning (if available).
 Include links to full reports.
-  * Summary of key findings
+  * Summary of key findings from manual and/or automated scanning.
   * Links to pull requests to the original project and any follow-up interactions.
 1. **Class Presentation**: 10-minute class presentation that highlights the following:
   * Project description